leonardor/audio-image-encoder/KNOWLEDGE.md

 The current direct transcoding flow uses `/usr/bin/ffmpeg`.
 The error text still mentions both FFmpeg and FFprobe because FFprobe may be needed by related tooling or future metadata workflows.

+The current implementation does not provide encryption, copyright protection, or censorship resistance.
+Those are possible future directions only.

 ## Composer Dependencies

 Install dependencies with: